microsoft/AppSource/Troubleshooting/GrantMicrosoftReadAccessToYourAzureResourceGroup.md

 This steps will grant Microsoft Test Drive developer team read-only access to all the Azure Resources you have deployed in the selected Resource Group.

-If you want to remove the read access for Microsoft Test Drive developer team, you can remove the RBAC read permission grant to the user, or remove the testdrivesupport@dynamicstestdrive.onmicrosoft.com guest user from your tenant.
+If you want to remove the read access for Microsoft Test Drive developer team, you can remove the RBAC read permission granted to the user, or remove the testdrivesupport@dynamicstestdrive.onmicrosoft.com guest user from your tenant.

 Additional information on RBAC: https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-control-create-custom-roles-for-internal-external-users